Setting the dive bar low

 After a short film, we were kitted out in our scuba gear and set loose in the training pool.
 There are some basic skills to learn, including neutral buoyancy underwater, so you can go in a straight line, and equalising, essentially making sure the air pressure in your head is equal to that of the water – usually by pinching your nose as you breath out against it.

-Minor uncomfortable problems are also addressed: your mask filling up with water being one, the remedy for which is a very counter-intuitive blowing technique, something that resulted in mouthfuls of chlorine at first, but good to get it out of the way in two feet of water as opposed to fifty.
+Minor uncomfortable problems are also addressed: your mask filling up with water being one, the remedy for which is a very counter-intuitive blowing technique, something that resulted in mouthfuls of chlorine at first, but good to get it out of the way in two feet of water as opposed to fifty feet of uncaring sea.

 The next morning, out on the boat, we were headed for our first open water dive.
 It wasn’t anything too challenging, just the local reef, but enough to have a boatful of rookies excited.